David M. Berry: Biography

-Berry's early work focused on the philosophy of technology and particularly understanding open source and free software.
-More recently his work has explored the area of critical digital humanities, the notion of explainability, and the historical idea of a university.
+Berry was born in Birmingham and moved South to study technology, philosophy and sociology.
+After studying he worked at Reuters in London, until he decided to go back to pursue a masters and then PhD doctorate.
+Berry's early academic work focused on the philosophy of technology and particularly understanding open source and free software.
+His work has explored the area of critical digital humanities, the notion of explainability, and the historical idea of a university.
+More recently he has started researching what he calls the vector medium, arguing the vector space is a new form of media that needs new tool to understand it.
+This he identifies as a paradigm shift from the digital to vectors.
+In consequence he has articulated "vector theory" which he argues, "is an attempt to take seriously the epistemological effects of the reality that the dominant computational paradigm is no longer symbolic but statistical, no longer Boolean but probabilistic.
+Negroponte argued back in 1996 that we were moving from atoms to bits, and whilst the vector does not displace the bit in the way the bit was said to displace the atom, the relevant unit of computational meaning has shifted from the discrete symbol to the high-dimensional vector".
+With a new vector medium we will expect to see new forms of vector culture and new companies formed to exploit the vector form of representation and generation.

 In 1994, Berry co-founded, with Gibby Zobel, the radical newspaper SchNEWS whilst living in Brighton and he was involved in the protests against the Criminal Justice and Public Order Act 1994.
 Berry later went to work for Reuters Ltd working in London, and whilst in London also founded a record label, Loca Records in Old Street with Marcus McCallion in 1999.
 Loca Records was notable for releasing music in open access formats, such as the Gnu GPL and Creative Commons licenses.
 Whilst running the record label he released electronica music under the names Meme (Loca Records) and Ward (Static Caravan Recordings).
-On 19 April 2000, John Peel played Meme's track Mandibles on BBC Radio 1 and later played Ward's track Sesquipedalian Origins on 5 February 2002 on the John Peel Show on BBC Radio 1.
-On 7 March 2002, John Peel again played the track Sesquipedalian Origins again, this time confused over the rpm he played it twice, notably the second time incorrectly at 45 rpm.

 In 2000, Berry returned to Brighton to study a Masters in Social and Political Thought and in 2002 a PhD at the University of Sussex (funded by the ESRC).
 In 2007 he began work at Swansea University as a lecturer, moving in 2013 as a Reader (and then Professor) at the University of Sussex.
 In 2015 he co-founded the Sussex Humanities Lab at the University of Sussex, exploring the relation between digital cultures, literatures, materialities and philosophy.